openframeworks/ofSite/documentation/types/ofColor_.markdown

 Construct an ofColor_ from an existing ofColor_.

-This constructor will attempt to convert between color instances of differing precision.

 Warning: Depending on the PixelType and SrcType used, color precision
          may be lost when converting a higher precision to a lower